If you’re pregnant, you’re probably doing quite a bit of thinking about contractions –especially as your due date approaches.

 After all, they’re a pretty significant part of birth.

-Another had contractions on top of one another (whatever that means).
+And how your best friend described each contraction as a wave-like motion throughout her body.
+Or that another had contractions on top of one another (whatever that means).

-Contractions are taking up a lot of your head space right now.
+Contractions are taking up a lot of your headspace right now.

 The uterus is made up of two main layers of muscles.

 The outer layer of muscles in your uterus is different from other muscles in your body.

 For example, the muscles in your arm contract (shorten), and then return to the same size and shape when they relax.

 In your uterus, the outer layer of muscles can also contract and relax.